 As the standoff is being installed, make sure they are installed firmly into the case to help prevent issues such as the pegs coming loose when unscrewing the screw from the peg.

 After the standoffs are attached and the I/O plate is in place, install the motherboard into the case and make sure you align the back of the motherboard with the back of the case.
-As the motherboard is being installed align the holes in the motherboards with the pegs or standoffs.
+As the motherboard is being installed, align the holes in the motherboards with the pegs or standoffs.

 Once aligned, begin placing screws into the motherboard that should go into the peg or standoff inserted earlier.

-Caution: when screwing in the screw you do not want the screw to be too tight.
+When screwing in the screw you do not want the screw to be too tight.
 If tightened too much, it can cause the motherboard to crack.
 However, the screw should be in enough to hold the motherboard in place.